manhhoang/Programming-Is-Awesome/README.md

 - [Trie](http://www.geeksforgeeks.org/data-structures/#AdvancedDataStructure) - A trie, also called digital tree and sometimes radix tree or prefix tree (as they can be searched by prefixes), is a kind of search tree—an ordered tree data structure that is used to store a dynamic set or associative array where the keys are usually strings.
 - [Suffix Tree](http://www.geeksforgeeks.org/data-structures/#AdvancedDataStructure) - A suffix tree (also called PAT tree or, in an earlier form, position tree) is a compressed trie containing all the suffixes of the given text as their keys and positions in the text as their values.
 - [Inverted Index](https://en.wikipedia.org/wiki/Inverted_index) - In computer science, an inverted index (also referred to as postings file or inverted file) is an index data structure storing a mapping from content, such as words or numbers, to its locations in a database file, or in a document or a set of documents.

 ***********

-## Architecture
-- [SMACK Stack](http://www.cakesolutions.net/teamblogs/smack-stack-on-dcos) - The SMACK stack consists of Spark, Mesos, Akka, Cassandra and Kafka.
-- [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) - In computer science, functional programming is a programming paradigm—a style of building the structure and elements of computer programs—that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
-- [Microservices](https://en.wikipedia.org/wiki/Microservices) - Microservices is a specialisation of and implementation approach for distributed architectures used to build flexible, independently deployable software systems.
-- [Reactive Programming](https://en.wikipedia.org/wiki/Reactive_programming) - Reactive programming is about non-blocking applications that are asynchronous and event-driven and require a small number of threads to scale.
-- [Lambda Architecture](http://lambda-architecture.net/) - Lambda architecture is a data-processing architecture designed to handle massive quantities of data by taking advantage of both batch- and stream-processing.
-- [CQRS](http://martinfowler.com/bliki/CQRS.html) - Command and Query Responsibility Segregation (CQRS) is a pattern that segregates the operations that read data (Queries) from the operations that update data (Commands) by using separate interfaces.
-- [Event Sourcing](http://microservices.io/patterns/data/event-sourcing.html) - Event Sourcing persists each business entity as a sequence of events, and events are immutable.
-- [Materialized View](https://en.wikipedia.org/wiki/Materialized_view) - A materialized view is a database object that contains the results of a query.
-- [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) - Domain-driven design (DDD) is an approach to software development for complex needs by connecting the implementation to an evolving model.

-***********